Aftab571/DocumentChatbot/README.md

 ## Files and Content
 - `/assets`: Images relevant to the project
 - `/config`: Configuration files for LLM application
-- `/data`: Dataset used for this project (i.e., Manchester United FC 2022 Annual Report - 177-page PDF document)
+- `/data`: Dataset used for this project (i.e., your own PDF documents)
-- `/models`: Binary file of GGML quantized LLM model (i.e., Llama-2-7B-Chat)
+- `/models`: Binary file of GGML quantized LLM model (i.e., Llama-2-13B-Chat)
 - `/src`: Python codes of key components of LLM application, namely `llm.py`, `utils.py`, and `prompts.py`
 - `/vectorstore`: FAISS vector store for documents
 - `db_build.py`: Python script to ingest dataset and generate FAISS vector store